+Is your chronic illness feeling like a vicious circle?
 You live with a level of pain, fatigue, or another symptom on an ongoing basis and try to live your life as best you can.
-You work a full day and because you want to get a piece of work done and do well at it, you may stay late fairly regularly.
+Maybe you work a full day and because you want to get a piece of work done and do well at it, you may stay late fairly regularly.

 Or you’re at home, your other half offers to help you with a task but you say no because you don’t want to impinge on them.
 You think you should be able to sort things out yourself.
-But you’re tired, so tired, and maybe in pain.
+But you’re tired, so tired, and maybe in pain too.

-You do this day after day, month after month, feeling like you’re just going around and around.
-You don’t feel any kind of balance and wonder if this is it, is this how your life is meant to be now.
+Day after day, month after month, feeling like you’re just going around and around.
+There isn’t a balance and your life with a chronic illness is feeling like a vicious circle.
+Is this what your life is meant to be like now?

-I found in research I did on coaching people with long-term conditions that the key lies in the story you tell yourself day in day out.
+I found in research I did on coaching people with chronic illness that the key lies in the story you tell yourself day in day out.
 The story often highlights a psychological vicious circle you are getting yourself into.

 Don’t worry, we all do this.
 Every.
 Single.
 Person.
 So you are not alone.